 Admission Information for Graduate Study in Chemistry

 The Graduate School at Binghamton accepts students for the MA, MS and PhD degrees.
 In chemistry, there is also a Master of Arts in Teaching (MAT) degree available through the Graduate School of Education.
-The graduate program in chemistry considers students on a rolling basis throughout the year.
+The graduate program in chemistry considers students on a rolling basis throughout the year, but most applications are reviewed in December/January for Fall admissions.
 Both September and January admission is possible.
 Admission to the graduate program is based on transcripts, letters of recommendation and GRE scores.
-The subject test in chemistry is also requested.
 Special considerations are also taken into account.